newrelic/newrelic-telemetry-sdk-java/README.md

 ### Module structure:

-#### `metrics`
+#### `telemetry_core`
-This is the core module for sending dimensional metrics to New Relic.
+This is the core module for sending dimensional metrics and spans to New Relic.
 The library is published under maven coordinates:

-`com.newrelic.telemetry:metrics`
+`com.newrelic.telemetry:telemetry-core`

-In order to send metrics to New Relic, you will also need an Insights Insert API Key.
+In order to send metrics and spans to New Relic, you will also need an Insights Insert API Key.
 Please see [New Relic Api Keys](https://docs.newrelic.com/docs/apis/getting-started/intro-apis/understand-new-relic-api-keys#user-api-key) for more information.